ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 bootcamps.
 Collectively, this results to inflation of perceived value.
 It gives the impression of the ability to produce, even if there’s none.
 Economically, this is net negative.
 TAMs are imaginary.
 It’s a lose-lose situation.
-When you see however, software that is being «developed» by a company, in the Philippines, expect it to be outsourced from other countries.
+When you see however, software that is being _developed_ by a company, in the Philippines, expect it to be outsourced from other countries.
 You know what those countries are.
 You know where the money will flow to.